Texas bill supports dispatchable resources, excludes energy storage

 The bill, SB 388, would apply to new generation beginning next year in the ERCOT region.
 It originally mandated the 50% threshold come from natural gas, but was amended to require “dispatchable generation other than battery energy storage.”

-The bill establishes a “dispatchable generation credits trading program,” under which utilities, power generation companies and electric cooperatives would be required to offset new battery and renewable capacity with an equal amount of new dispatchable capacity.
-Power companies that exclusively operate battery energy storage resources are exempt from the program.
+The bill would establish a “dispatchable generation credits trading program,” under which utilities, power generation companies and electric cooperatives would be required to offset new battery and renewable capacity with an equal amount of new dispatchable capacity.
+Power companies that exclusively operate battery energy storage resources would be exempt from the program.

 “Battery energy storage is the most flexible resource on our grid — allowing us to quickly deliver affordable power when it’s needed most,” Daniel Giese, the Texas state director for Solar Energy Industries Association (SEIA), told pv magazine USA.
 “In fact, energy storage is the fastest-responding dispatchable resource with the ability to discharge power in milliseconds, charging and discharging multiple times a day.”